nubot-nudt/single_nubot_gazebo/README.md

 > **Update:**
 > It seems ` $ sudo apt-get install ros-indigo-gazebo5-ros-pkgs ros-indigo-gazebo5-ros-control` no longer works now.
 > These packages may be moved to other places.
-I am not sure where they are now. :< Maybe you can find them.
+You can checkout https://github.com/ros-simulation/gazebo_ros_pkgs.git,
+> download and install this package.
 > A workaround is installing ROS Jade, which has gazebo_ros_pkgs in it; so you don't have to install it again.
 However,
 > you should do the following steps to fix some of the bugs in ROS Jade: